Kobzol/hardware-effects/branch-misprediction/README.md

 If you don't observe a large performance difference between the sort/nosort scenarios, make sure that your compiler is not inlining the `handle_sum` function call.

-The branch miss count can be easily observed with perf.
+The branch miss count can be easily observed with `perf`.
 Here's how it looks on my computer:
 ```bash
 $  perf stat -e branch-misses branch-misprediction 0
 2304